- Vol 1: General (Topics Chapters Overview)

 General Procedures: Evaluate and mitigate impacts on wetlands.
 Specific finding required in final environmental document.

 Coordination and Consultation: USFWS, U.S. EPA, USACE, NOAA Fisheries, Natural Resources Conservation Service, state agencies.

 Purpose: Preserve and protect wild and scenic rivers and immediate environments for benefit of present and future generations.

 Applicability: All projects which affect designated wild, scenic, and recreational rivers and immediate environment and rivers under study for inclusion into the system.
 The Act prohibits federal agencies from undertaking activities which would adversely affect the values for which the river was designated.

 General Procedures: This act is administered by a variety of state and federal agencies.
 Designated river segments flowing through federally managed lands are administered by the land managing agency (e.g., U.S. Forest Service, BLM, and the NPS).
-River segments flowing through private lands are administered by the State Resources Agency in conjunction with local government agencies.
+River segments flowing through private lands are administered by the California Natural Resources Agency in conjunction with local government agencies.

 Coordination and Consultation: On projects that affect designated rivers or their immediate environments, the Department consults with the managing agencies during the NEPA process.
 This early consultation reduces potential conflicts with wild and scenic river values that are protected by the Act.